Diary Major John Kevin Lloyd - 14 Aug - 3 Nov 1945 - Manila - Jan 1946 - Part 8

 seeming to be wondering what it is all about.
 The congregation

-has full access to the space around the altar and several
+has full access to the open space around the altar and

-has to distinguish between communicants and the woman who
+has to distinguish between communicants and the women who

 outing.
 We drove south for some 35 miles through closely

-and in front of most houses rice or coconut or coffee, or corn
+and in front of most houses rice or coconut, of coffee, or corn

 is spread out on mats to dry.
 It was a delight to leave the

-ruined and dirty city.
-The drive along Laguna de bay was picturesque.
+ruins and dirty city.
+We drove along Laguna de Bay was picturesque

 Called at a Jap POW camp for lunch with Lieut Spencer.
 The